csh802/csh802.github.io/_pages/about.md

 # About me
 During my undergraduate period I received the guidance of Prof. Weilin Luo.
 He is also generously helping me with my graduation thesis, which addresses the hovering control of an underwater robot.

 My campus life is colourful and unforgettable.
 But the most enjoyable part for me must be the two experiences in National Undergraduate Electronics Design Contest, in which I and my teammates worked together on embedded systems.
 In return, we won Provincial Third Prize in 2021, then Second Prize in 2022.
-Taking part in such conpetitions really stimulates you to learn things.
+Taking part in such competitions really stimulates you to learn things.

 Our team has made an access control system for curriculum design.
 I have done the main program in C, the tracking control system in MicroPython and the editing of this video.
 ![access control system.mp4](../files/access control system.mp4)